lmtoy/lmtoy_2018-S1-MU-8/README.md

 The data produced in the paper were processed with the very first "unnamed" version of the pipeline: lmtoy_reduce.sh and lmtoy_combine.sh.

-NOTE: A few obsnums are in 2018S1-MU-8 - this is unusual, but we have to deal with it.
+NOTE: A few obsnums are in **2018S1-MU-8** - this is unusual, but we have to deal with it.

-## Running the pipeline
+## LMTOY Data Reduction

 There are two ways to run the pipeline, both using the $WORK_LMT directory where the root of the data is.